d1p/GoWall/README.md

 GoWall
 ========

-GoWall is a fireall made in GoLang that uses IPTables as it's backbone, the idea is to allow easy and fast configuration of IPTables.
+GoWall is a firewall made in GoLang that uses IPTables as it's backbone, the idea is to allow easy and fast configuration of IPTables.

 Compilation
 -----------